Don86/baltic3/README.md

 # Tutorials

 `baltic` is meant to be executed in Jupyter, since the final output is probably a pdf of your final image.
-There's a series of tutorial notebooks in the `/tutorials` directory of this repo, enumerated in the recommended order.
+There's a series of example notebooks in the `/tutorials` directory of this repo.
+In recommended order:

+* Tutorial 1 - Required input format for `baltic`.
+* Tutorial 2 - About the `baltic` tree object.
+* Example - simple tree - Example code to draw a very small tree with 4 tips.

+The rest of the examples are more complex examples of different visualisations.

 ### Is this easy to learn?